hnguyen999/learning_journal/_posts/2021-04-08-three-things-i-learned-from-the-ruby-koans.md

 1) I can do the same in Gitpod's terminal and the command is always git add -A; git commit -m.

-If I make commits in Gitpod, I will also need to push them to GitHub: git add -A; git commit -m git push
+If I make commits in Gitpod, I will also need to push them to GitHub: git add -A git commit -m git push

+git b- name-of-branch
+git checkout main
+git checkout name-of-branch (to swap to that 1 branch)

 2) shovel operator modifies original string (Ruby methods generally do not modify the original string)